DoTheEvo/XCPng-basics/README.md

 The absolute front runner candidate.
-Debian based, uses KVM for VMs, LXC for containers, native ZFS, native CEPH, **huge active community**, dozens of tech youtubers, a proven solution being out there for **20 years**.
+Debian based, uses KVM for VMs, LXC for containers, native ZFS, native CEPH, **a huge active community** with dozens of tech youtubers covering it.
+A proven solution being out there for **20 years**.
 Made in Austria.<br>
 Tried it and it looked good.
 Bit complicated, bit unpolished, but very powerful.
+The thing is that I never felt drawn to all that power and the very hands-on phylosophy.
+So many options, so much reliance on SSHing into a host to tweak configs directly.
+And I do love terminal, but keeping track of all those edits and tweaks...<br>
-The thing is that I never felt drawn to it.
-Felt like I would be spending **a lot of time learning** the ins and outs to get the confidence I had with esxi.
+Generally, it felt like I would be spending **a lot of time learning** the ins and outs to get the confidence I had with esxi.
-And while that's expected, it's still a chore, still an annoyance.<br>
+And while that's expected, it's still a chore, still an annoyance and PVE feels fragile and convoluted without that effort put in.<br>
-This made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as VMware refuges start to give feedback and money.
+This all made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as VMware refuges start to give feedback and money.

 ### XCPng